-best water heater has
+What the best water

-Hour rating (FHR).
-The First Hour
+rating (FHR).
+The first hour

 rating is based on the hot water stored in the tank plus the amount of incoming